-That's why it's so important to distinguish the best tuition-free universities in Finland, Germany and Norway, and help you decide if they are the right choice for your international study adventure.
+It's important to distinguish between the best tuition-free universities in Finland, Germany and Norway, in order to decide if they are the right choice for your international study adventure.
 Don't forget to also check out living costs in Germany, Norway and Finland, to get an overall feel on how you need to prepare financially.

 Who doesn't pay tuition fees in Finland?

 Public universities in Finland are divided into universities and universities of Applied Sciences, and they are all tuition-free for students coming from EU/EEA countries.
-However, non-EU/EEA students enrolling in English-taught degrees will need to pay tuition fees.
+However, non-EU/EEA students enrolling in English-taught degrees are required to pay tuition fees.

-The minimum tuition set by the Finnish government is around 1,500 EUR/year for Bachelor and Master programmes, but most programmes charge a tuition above this amount.
+The minimum tuition fee set by the Finnish government is around 1,500 EUR/year for Bachelor's and Master's programmes, but most study programmes charge a tuition above this amount.

 Tuition fees in public Finnish universities range from 10,000 to 25,000 EUR/year, with the University of Helsinki as the most expensive university.
 Private universities usually charge higher fees.